Skip to content

 yarn add -W eslint prettier

-The @backstage/cli package provides the backstage-cli binary.
-It is the Swiss Army knife for Backstage development:
+The @backstage/cli package provides the backstage-cli binary, which acts as the operational Swiss Army knife for the platform.

 CommandPurpose